Time-resolved collapse and revival of the Kondo state near a quantum phase transition

+see Supplementary Information C for a detailed derivation of this simplest possible approach.
+The electric-field envelope of the emitted terahertz reflex is proportional to this temporal change of occupation, $\overline{E}(t)\sim dn/dt$, and is thus given by the solution of equation~(\ref{eq:rate_eqn}) as,

-where $\overline{E}_0\propto\rho_0 |d_{c\to hf}|^2$.
-This envelope is shown in Fig.~\ref{thz}a and agrees well with our experimental observation.
-Note that both, the pulse delay and its temporal width, are controlled by the single parameter $\tau_K^*$ (Eq.~(\ref{eq:envelope})).
-The time-delayed revival of the signal is caused by the dynamical change of spectral weight in the final state of the relaxation process, expressed by the time-dependence of $\Gamma_{c\to hf}$.
-This is an unambiguous signature of correlated many-body dynamics.
-Noninteracting excitations like excitons would instead show instantaneous exponential relaxation at constant $\Gamma$ (see Fig.~\ref{relax}a).
+where $\overline{E}_0$ is the maximum pulse amplitude.
+This envelope is shown in Fig.~\ref{thz}a and agrees well with our experiment.
+The time-delayed revival of the signal is caused by the dynamical change of spectral weight and is thus an unambiguous signature of correlated many-body dynamics.

-We now scrutinize the fate of the quasiparticles as the QCP is approached.
-Their spectral weight is obtained from the integrated, background-corrected intensity of the delayed THz reflex (see Methods).
-Even outside of the heavy Fermi-liquid phase, i.e., at high temperatures or in the antiferromagnetic region, the system exhibits Kondo-like spin correlations which do not contribute to the coherent heavy-fermion quasiparticle weight but which do contain the Kondo scale $T_K^*=h/k_B\tau_K^*$, as reported earlier \cite{Klein08}.
-In our experiment these appear as time-delayed background features, faintly visible e.g.\ in the $x=1$ sample in Fig.~\ref{thz}.
-They allow us to extract the delay time $\tau_K^*$ from the time traces even when the coherent heavy-fermion quasiparticle weight is vanishing.

-Figure~\ref{qcp}a shows that the heavy-fermion quasiparticle weight of the CeCu$_{5.9}$Au$_{0.1}$ sample rises below 150~K and down to about 25~K. As expected from the Kondo effect \cite{Hewson93} and the thermally excited crystal-field states \cite{Stroka93}, this rise extends to remarkably high temperature and is logarithmic, see Fig.~\ref{qcp}b.
-Below 25~K, however, the weight drops continuously, reaching zero at about 5~K (Fig.~\ref{qcp}b).
-This constitutes the first direct, spectroscopic observation of quasiparticle disintegration near a QCP in any material.
-At the same time, the Kondo temperature, extracted from the pulse delay time and shown in Fig.~\ref{qcp}c, drops only by about 5\% and does not approach zero.
-Figure~\ref{qcp} thus reveals that while the quasiparticle spectral weight, i.e., the probability for the very existence of quasiparticles, collapses, there is, contrary to common belief, no change of the Kondo scale, i.e., the time it takes the quasiparticles to form ($\tau_K^*\propto 1/T_K^*$) remains nearly constant.

-Our measurement is an unambiguous demonstration that these two aspects are not contradictory, as both the spectral weight and the pulse delay time are recorded here within one single THz reflectometry experiment.
-In fact, they are consistent with the observation of the so-called $\omega/T$ scaling \cite{Schroeder00} as an indicator of Kondo destruction.
-Our observations thus call for a revised view on heavy fermions near QCPs.
-In a wider perspective it also calls for a revised view of the concept of quasiparticles at quantum phase transitions in general.\\